We offer introductory and advanced courses in Python for both:

 Upcoming public courses

-Python for Scientists and Engineers: 15-19 July 2013.
-More info and booking
+Python for Scientists and Engineers: 27 June – 1 July 2016.
+More info and bookings.

-This course requires some familiarity with programming concepts.
+This course requires some familiarity with programming concepts, but no prior knowledge of Python.

-Day 1 covers the basics of using Python for general programming tasks.
+Day 1 covers the basics of using Python for general programming tasks, with a focus on scientific and engineering applications.
+The syllabus is:

 - Python syntax and concepts